Real Property Reports (RPR) in Lethbridge

 Reliable, on-time, on-budget solutions

-Experienced Professionals
+Experienced professionals

-Accurate Reports
+Accurate reports

 A real property report (RPR) is a legal document that provides an accurate survey of a property, showing boundaries, buildings, fences, driveways and other improvements in relation to property lines.
 It ensures compliance with municipal regulations and helps identify any potential boundary issues.
 These reports can be used by property owners, purchasers, sellers, municipalities, mortgage lenders, lawyers, and realtors to verify property details.